 We’ll see Göring’s Reich Aviation Ministry and Göbbels’ so-called Ministry of Propaganda and Public Enlightenment, as well as pursuing the history of other prolific Nazis such as Rudolf Hess (whose Headquarters we will also see) and Martin Bormann, discussing the latest research on their mysterious fates.
-We will stand at the site of the former 'Reich Central Security Office', the Headquarter buildings of the Gestapo and SS, and visit the new Topography of Terror museum.
-We will find the last traces of the red marble used in the Mosaics Hall of Hitler's Chancellery.
-We'll discuss the experiences of everyday Berliners under the swastika and explore the city's recent development of a unique culture of memory in tribute to the victims of Hitler's genocidal policies.
-Together we can visit the Jewish memorial, gay memorial, and Sinti and Roma memorial, each of which has been built in the last decade.
+We will stand at the site of the former ‘Reich Central Security Office’, the Headquarter buildings of the Gestapo and SS, and visit the new Topography of Terror museum.
+We will find the last traces of the red marble used in the Mosaics Hall of Hitler’s Chancellery.
+We’ll discuss the experiences of everyday Berliners under the swastika and explore the city’s recent development of a unique culture of memory in tribute to the victims of Hitler’s genocidal policies.
+Together we can visit the Jewish memorial, gay memorial, and Sinti and Roma memorial, each of which has been built since the turn of the century.

 EXTENDED THIRD REICH TOUR: